anushasasindran/CypressBDDCucumberE2E/README.md

 # **CypressBDDCucumberE2E**
 This repository features a comprehensive Cypress framework integrated with BDD using Cucumber, designed for end-to-end testing of a sample project.
 It encompasses UI, API, and XHR testing, providing robust examples of behavior-driven development in action.
 # **Description**
 This Cypress testing framework is designed to cover end-to-end testing of a sample application that includes user registration, login, note creation, editing, retrieval, and deletion.
 It incorporates:
-**Cucumber BDD** : Using cucumber feature files and step definitions files **API Testing**: Testing endpoints for user registration, login, note operations, and authentication token generation.
+**Cucumber BDD** : Using cucumber feature files and step definitions files.
+**API Testing**: Testing endpoints for user registration, login, note operations, and authentication token generation.
 **UI Testing**: Utilizing the Page Object Model to perform end-to-end UI tests from user registration to note deletion.
 **XHR Testing**: Integrated with UI testing to validate XHR (XMLHttpRequest) calls.